1/3 Cup

 Step 1: Identify Liquid or Dry

 If it pours like a liquid — oil, water, vinegar, syrup — use fluid ounces.
-1/3 cup = 2.667 fl oz.
-No scale needed unless you want to be fancy.
+On the flip side, 1/3 cup = 2.
+667 fl oz.
+In real terms, no scale needed unless you want to be fancy.
 A liquid measuring cup with markings does the job.

 If it's a dry ingredient — flour, sugar, nuts, shredded cheese — you need weight.
 And you need to know the density or look it up.